jd89j12dsa/ddse/README.md

 [Attention]
-Now the source codes are for developer, which includes many dependeces such as MySQL, IPE, RocksDB, IPE, SRE, and so on. we will summarize the dependency requirements and provide simplified usages before July 4, 2024
+Now the source codes are for developer, which includes many dependeces such as MySQL, IPE, RocksDB, IPE, SRE, and so on.
+We will summarize the dependency requirements and provide simplified usages before July 4, 2023.

 ## Usage Instructions